Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- Critically appraise relevant research on determinants and population health effects using public health models.
+- Critically assess and synthesise research on major public health issues using public health models.

-- Develop, and effectively communicate, ideas about the key components of public and global health issues.
+- Communicate an understanding of the inter-related components of complex public and global health issues.

-- Identify and critique effective public health strategies to address the issues.
+- Identify effective public health strategies to address the issues.

-- Make recommendations for effective, integrated, multi-sectoral, collaborative approaches to public and global health issues.
+- Make recommendations for effective, integrated, multi-sectoral, collaborative action on public and global health issues.